ruben-arts/ursim_docker/README.md

 ```
 The simulator itself is made by [Universal Robots&copy;](https://www.universal-robots.com/)

-The simulator will not run the gui. if it locks
+The simulator will not run the gui.